-Or do you regain “consciousness” only after all the food is inside you?
+Don\’t regain “consciousness” until after the food is gone.

-The first step towards change is to be brave enough to take a peek.
-Only then can you begin to understand.
+The first step towards change is to open just one eye and take a peek.

 Binge eating so often occurs in the desperate, urgent, unthinking haze of seeking relief.
 Not wanting to see, too ashamed to look.

-By gradually beginning to watch yourself, with gentleness and compassion no matter what, you become more aware.
-Awareness is the very first tiptoe towards change.
+By gradually beginning to watch what’s happening, with gentleness, curiosity and self-compassion no matter what, awareness comes.
+Awareness is the very first tiptoe towards moving away from bingeing.